EDWARD BURTYNSKY "SILVER LAKE OPERATIONS #12, 2007"

 Many works, and this is an exceptional example, show unbelievable aerial views and are presented with a level of detail normally impossible for the human eye to comprehend.

 Lake Lefoy is located in Western Australia, aprox.
-500 km East of Perth, and is an prime example of how the landscape is ravaged by pit mining.
+500 km East of Perth, and is an prime example of how a landscape can be ravaged by the extraction of natural resources, here for example it was pit mining.

 While the image documents the environmental exploitation, the overall work has an incredible form and rich palette.